anastasia-sharina/projects/projects_eng/Analytics_Projects_eng/1_Nashville_Housing_Project_eng/README.md

 - Complete property and owner address fields for location-based insights.
 - Standardized categorical variables.
 - Deduplicated dataset for accurate results.

----

-**This workflow demonstrates essential SQL data cleaning techniques for real-world housing datasets.
-Feel free to adapt or extend the queries for your own projects!**